In our history we have heroes and villains And there could be no one more villainous and despicable in gay history than the monster named Roy Cohn.

 Cohn also showed Trump how to exploit power and instill fear through a simple formula: attack, counterattack and never apologize.

-Trump prized Cohn’s friendship and his reputation for aggression.
+Donald Trump prized Roy Cohn’s friendship and his reputation for aggression.
 According to a New York Times profile a quarter-century ago, when frustrated by an adversary, Trump would pull out a photograph of Cohn and ask, “Would you rather deal with him?”

 In a 2008 article published in The New Yorker magazine Jeffrey Toobin quotes Roger Stone on Cohn’s homosexuality: “Roy was not gay.
 He was a man who liked having sex with men.
 Gays were weak, effeminate.
 He always seemed to have these young blond boys around.
 It just wasn’t discussed.
 He was interested in power and access.
 Stone worked with Cohn beginning with the Reagan campaign during the Republican Party presidential primaries, 1976.